Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I now need to take into account that the algorithm that will avoid and decide the route based on pricing or time needs to have a different approach when it comes to assigning starting and finishing nodes.

-I'm asking in stack overflow, now I need to extarct only the necessary code to explain my situation.
+I'm asking in stack overflow, now I need to extract only the necessary code to explain my situation.
 I think I'm going to create a file in my repository to help with it.

 From asking online I came up with the idea that maybe I can create a node and edge for each coordinate in the interpolated edge.
 This could potentially solve the issue when deciding a starting edge considering the thing I'm going to base the route on.
 For example I wouldn't have to worry about changing directions or starting and finishing nodes.
 I would have to calculate estimated times and ignore the found edge.
 It could work.

-I will have to calculate the speed, distance and other things about the road, I'm going to have to come up with a specific measurment for the interpolation, since im going to have to divide the street evenly within a certain distance.
+I will have to calculate the speed, distance and other things about the road, I'm going to have to come up with a specific measurements for the interpolation, since im going to have to divide the street evenly within a certain distance.

 I looked into OSRM but I want to be able to choose between shortest distance, fastest distance.

 Okay, new approach.
 I'm going to divide everything into smaller sections.
 Clearing up the files into different tasks.
 I'm also going to start with the logic of the database and after some parts are done, continue with the routing algorithms.

-For routing algorithms node --> Dijktra, A search algorithm, euclian distance, graphHopper
+For routing algorithms node --> Dijktra, A search algorithm, euclidean distance, graphHopper

 Apr 17
 I'm going to start marking dates for easier reference to my progress.
 Right now I'm going very slow and changing a lot of things, but learning for future projects.